pykeen/pykeen/README.md

 $ pre-commit install
 ```

+## Contributing

+Contributions, whether filing an issue, making a pull request, or forking, are appreciated.
+See [CONTRIBUTING.md](/CONTRIBUTING.md) for more information on getting involved.

 ## Quickstart

 This example shows how to train a model on a data set and test on another data set.